 - Fredericksburg Regional Transit

 The Amtrak station in Fredericksburg consists of a platform and shelter adjacent to the 1910 brick railroad depot, which is located one block from the Rappahanock River waterfront.
-Today, the depot is occupied by Claiborne's, an upscale restaurant, Claiborne’s, since 1997.
+Today, the depot is occupied by Claiborne's, an upscale restaurant.
 The platforms and shelters run over Sophia, Caroline, Princess Anne and Charles streets in the historic downtown, and an elaborate system of stairs and ramps is used to reach the platforms from street level.
 The station is also served by Virginia Railway Express (VRE) commuter trains that link the area with the nation's capital, as well as by local buses.

 Rail has been important in Fredericksburg since the Richmond, Fredericksburg and Potomac Railroad was chartered in 1834 to run a line through from Richmond up to the Potomac River at Aquia Creek.
 Controlling the railroad through Fredericksburg was at issue during the American Civil War.
 After the war, by 1872, connections went through to Washington, D.C., giving this portion of Virginia an all-rail route from Richmond and across the Potomac to Washington.